marcellourbani/vscode_abap_remote_fs/README.md

 This extension allows editing and activation of ABAP code on your server directly in Visual studio code, including transport assignment and creation (if your system supports it).

-**Unless your system is very modern, write support will require you to install [this extension](https://github.com/marcellourbani/abapfs_extensions)** in your dev server to enable locking files
+**Unless your system is very modern (7.51 or later I think), write support will require you to install [this plugin](https://github.com/marcellourbani/abapfs_extensions)** in your dev server to enable.
+Browsing works even without it

 **THIS SOFTWARE IS IN BETA TEST, USE AT YOUR OWN RISK**